-Beeralu or lace making can be considered as one of the important aspects of Sri Lanka’s heritage .
+Beeralu or lace making can be considered one of the important aspects of Sri Lanka’s heritage.
 It has long been regarded as a traditional craft of our country.
-Although a legacy of the Portuguese and the Dutch colonization it is now part of our own culture and has a history of over 600 years.
+Although a legacy of the Portuguese and Dutch colonization it is now part of our own culture and has a history of over 600 years.

-Beeralu craft which is a cottage industry especially down south has received worldwide recognition and is one of the specialities many tourists earnestly look for.
-Locals and foreign tourists flock to these villages in large numbers to watch these housewives working on these intricate lace making designs.
+Beeralu craft which is a cottage industry, especially down south, has received worldwide recognition and is one of the specialities many tourists earnestly look for.
+Locals and foreign tourists flock to these villages in large numbers to watch these housewives working on intricate lace making designs.

 The process of Making Lace

 The process of making beeralu—though fascinating to watch—requires a lot of time and effort.
 First, the pattern of the lace is hand-drawn on graph paper, marked with round head pins, and wrapped around a lace pillow.
 Afterwards, several lengths of thread are wound around wooden bobbins, and last, of all, the threads are braided or woven around the pins, which ultimately form a finished piece of lace.

 The use of bobbins is what gives the lace its name; in English, it is known as bobbin lace, and in Sinhalese, it is called beeralu rende.
 The word beeralu is actually derived from the Portuguese word ‘bilro,’ which means bobbin, while ‘renda’ is the Portuguese word for lace.

 The lace has a charm of its own, with its intricate detailing, and is a valuable material in the textile industry, because it is purely handmade, and the process is a traditional method of weaving lace.